passionista/master_thesis_kuleuven2023/README.md

 `hybrid_filtering.ipynb:` This Jupyter Notebook contains the implementation of the hybrid filtering recommender.

+# Dataset
+The dataset is not public due to General Data Protection Regulation (GDPR) reasons.

 # Acknowledgements
 We would like to acknowledge the support and guidance provided by our thesis advisor and the Leuven Public Library staff during the development of this project.